Silent Witness series 23 – everything you need to know

 The aforementioned airplane crash has been described by co-star David Caves, who performs Dr Jack Hodgson, as like one thing out of a “Bond film.”

-The workforce seek for solutions within the wreckage of a airplane crash – was it a horrible accident, or one thing extra sinister?
+The group seek for solutions within the wreckage of a airplane crash – was it a horrible accident, or one thing extra sinister?

-The brand new sequence of #SilentWitness begins Tuesday seventh January on @BBCOne and @BBCiPlayer. pic.twitter.com/1bFNNaLVaS

 — BBC One (@BBCOne) January 2, 2020